duneanalytics/docs/docs/resources/sample-queries.md

 As token decimals varies, we can make use of the `tokens.erc20` table, which contains the token mapping to get the `symbol` and `decimals`.
 We then divide the value by the token decimals(`tr.value/POW(10,decimals)`) to get the amount.

-To get the balance of each user, you'll need to get to sum up inflows(`"to"`) and subtracting outflows(`"from"`) to get the current balance.
+To get the balance of each user, we'll need to get to sum up inflows(`"to"`) and subtracting outflows(`"from"`) to get the current balance.
 We then aggregate all the values from the events,to get the current balance of each holder(`GROUP BY address,symbol`).

-- You can also add in a filter to remove holders that are holding dust amount (` HAVING SUM(amount) > 0.1`)
+- We can also add in a filter to remove holders that are holding dust amount (` HAVING SUM(amount) > 0.1`)
-- You can also add in a filter to get the top X holders (`LIMIT 100`) at the end of query
+- We can also add in a filter to get the top X holders (`LIMIT 100`) at the end of query

 ### Getting Current ETH balance